developerjohan01/WeatherApi/README.md

-# WetherApi
+# WeatherApi iOS
 iOS App built with Xcode 11.4.1 and targeting iOS 12.4+

-The app is calling the [OpenWheather API](https://openweathermap.org/api) and is displaying  a list of forecasts.
+The app is calling the [OpenWeather API](https://openweathermap.org/api) and is displaying  a list of forecasts.

 [5 day / 3 hour forecast API Documentation](https://openweathermap.org/forecast5)